kubernetes/kubernetes/docs/devel/development.md

 ### Clone your fork

 The commands below require that you have $GOPATH set ([$GOPATH docs](https://golang.org/doc/code.html#GOPATH)).
-We highly recommend you put kubernetes' code into your GOPATH.
+We highly recommend you put Kubernetes' code into your GOPATH.
 Note: the commands below will not work if there is more than one directory in your `$GOPATH`.

 ```sh
 mkdir -p $GOPATH/src/github.com/GoogleCloudPlatform/